 Hydromorphone is a very popular drug of abuse for anyone who likes opiates.
 But they may not recognize it by this name.
 The best known name of this drug is Dilaudid and it shows up on the drug lists of many people who go into rehab for addiction to opiates.

 It is a fast acting painkiller which also means that its effects pass off quickly in its normal formulation.
-Like most prescription opiates, there is extended release (ER) formula and an instant release (IR) formula.
-The IR formula is often used in hospital settings after surgery or injuries, especially the many joint replacement surgeries that occur in the US.
+Like most prescription opiates, there is an extended release (ER) formula and an instant release (IR) formula.
+The IR formula is often used in hospital settings after surgery or injuries, especially in the many joint replacement surgeries that occur in the US.

 When it comes to opiates, an addicted person will usually use whatever drug is available.
 Any opiate or chemically similar drug (called an opioid) will prevent the withdrawal symptoms that would kick in if no opiates were obtained.